A decidedly biased piece by Beth David, Editor

 First, you’ll want to call Cyclone Cleaning to get the house spruced up for your holiday parties.
 Or maybe you want to swing by the drop-off center with your area carpets.
 While you’re there, grab a gift certificate for your parents’ place.

 This Friday is the big shopping day, of course.
 So, you’ll want to start as early as possible.
-At just about the crack of dawn, you’ll want to start with a hearty breakfast and we’ve got a couple of great choices for you.
-Check out Courtyard in East Fairhaven, or the Little Village Cafe, in the center of town.
+At just about the crack of dawn, you’ll want to start with a hearty breakfast and we have a couple of choices for you.
+Pick the place closest to you: Mac’s Soda Bar on the Neck, where you can also order any catering you may need for those holiday bashes.
+If you’re not on the Neck, check out Pumpernickel’s in the center of town.

 Right about the time you’re done with breakfast, the banks will be opening.
-We’ve got just the spots for you to choose from
+We have a few choices for you.

 Speaking of cars….

-Looking for that home-town New-Englandy village experience?
+Looking for the village experience?
 Well, Fairhaven’s got it all here, as New England as it gets in the center of town.
-Park the car and walk around.
+Park the car and walk in the village.

 Nothing says Christmas better than a stroll among quaint shops for village-style shopping.
 Your best bet is Euro Phoenix where you’ll find gifts for every pocketbook, from dollar doodads to imported Norwegian sweaters.
 Take the kids with you.
 Their allowances will go far at this Fairhaven gem.

 While you’re still in the vicinity, take a stroll by our magnificent town hall, Millicent Library, and Unitarian Church.
 These architectural wonders were gifts from town benefactor Henry Huttleston Rogers.

 And, if Black Friday is not your favorite time to shop, hold off one week and see what the shops at the Old Time Holiday by the Office of Tourism have to offer, in just a couple of weeks.